-Papa Gee has now moved to Prospect Street in Caversham, so some of this review is no longer in date.
-Bear this in mind if you decide to eat there (food’s still good though).
+N.B.
+As of August 2020, Papa Gee has reopened.
+Papa Gee is now on Prospect Street in Caversham, so some of this review is no longer in date.
+The food’s still good, though.

 I’m not sure many people know that Papa Gee even exists.
 I was out this week with a friend who lives just round the corner from it and I casually dropped into conversation that I was due to go to a restaurant in his manor.
 First he asked if it was the Mod.
 Then he guessed at Standard Tandoori.
 When I shook my head again and said no, it wasn’t Casa Roma either he was stumped.
 “But there isn’t anywhere else round by me.” he said.